michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 19. For Aloha is in the Meshiha, who hath reconciled the world with his greatness; and he hath not reckoned unto them their sins, and hath put in us the word of reconciliation.

-20. WE are ambassadors then for the Meshiha, and as if Aloha himself besought you by us: instead of the Meshiha,Chaloph Meshiha. therefore, we beseech, Be you reconciled unto Aloha.
+20. WE are ambassadors then for the Meshiha, and as if Aloha himself besought you by us: instead of the Meshiha,

 21. For Him who knew not sin, on our account hath he made sin, that we might be in him the righteousness of Aloha.

 ## 2 Corinthians 6

-1. And as helpers, we beseech of you that the grace of Aloha which you have received be not made ineffectualLo testaraq. in you.
+1. And as helpers, we beseech of you that the grace of Aloha which you have received be not made ineffectual

 2. For he hath said, In the time acceptable I have heard thee, And in the day of salvation I have helped thee.
 Behold, Now is the time acceptable; behold, Now is the day of salvation.